 Open to people ages 18-70

-- Have HLA DSA identified at the time of diagnosis of AMR.
+- Have human leukocyte antigen (HLA) donor-specific antibody (DSA) identified at the time of diagnosis of AMR.
 If it is anticipated that the local DSA results will not be available within the screening period, previously obtained local DSA results can be used to assess eligibility, if obtained after kidney transplant and within 30 days prior to the qualifying AMR episode.
 In any instance, a local DSA test should still be performed at the time of AMR diagnosis.

-- Have a first qualifying episode of AMR in the subject's current renal allograft between 72 hours and 12 months after transplant defined by a renal allograft biopsy demonstrating neutrophil and/or monocyte infiltration in the PTC and/or glomeruli with or without evidence of C4d deposition by immunohistopathology according to 2013 Banff criteria.
+- Have a first qualifying episode of AMR in the participant's current renal allograft between 72 hours (h) and 12 months after transplant defined by a renal allograft biopsy demonstrating neutrophil and/or monocyte infiltration in the peritubular capillaries (PTC) and/or glomeruli with or without evidence of 4th complement protein degradation product (C4d) deposition by immunohistopathology according to 2013 Banff criteria.

 - Receive first dose of investigational product after 7 days after the kidney transplant procedure and within 7 days after the qualifying renal allograft biopsy procedure that was positive for AMR.